The Kardashian-Jenner family has come a long way since season 1 of Keeping Up With the Kardashians.

 “After what will be 14 years, 20 seasons, hundreds of episodes and numerous spin-off shows, we are beyond grateful to all of you who’ve watched us for all of these years – through the good times, the bad times, the happiness, the tears, and the many relationships and children.
 We’ll forever cherish the wonderful memories and countless people we’ve met along the way,’ Kim wrote via Instagram at the time.
 “Our last season will air early next year in 2021.
 “Without Keeping Up With the Kardashians, I wouldn’t be where I am today.“

 She concluded, “I am so incredibly grateful to everyone who has watched and supported me and my family these past 14 incredible years.
 This show made us who we are and I will be forever in debt to everyone who played a role in shaping our careers and changing our lives forever.”

-Kris later revealed that Khloé was taking the show ending the hardest.
+Kris later revealed that Khloé was taking the show’s ending the hardest.

 “[Khloé] hasn’t stopped crying since we announced.
 It’s been a hard decision, I’m not going to lie.
-It’s been very emotional,” she told executive producer and creator Ryan Seacrest at the time.
+It’s been very emotional,” she told executive producer and creator Ryan Seacrest in September 2021.